franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 ---
 title: 'How to Build a Credit Risk Model'
-description: A data scientists guide to building a basic credit risk model
+description: A Data Scientists Guide to Building a Basic Credit Risk Model
 date: 2021-01-31
 ---